LOSTIN: Logic Optimization via Spatio-Temporal Information with Hybrid Graph Models: Experiment

 \textbf{Scalability regarding graph abstraction level.} Table \ref{graphsize} shows the gate-level graph size of different circuit designs.
 The bright side is both GNN-S and GNN-H can handle large graphs.
 The dark side is the graph size will explode for larger circuit designs, which may cause scalability issues in practical implementation.
-This concern is more obvious in GNN-S, which adds a considerable number of virtual edges to original graphs, i.e., $|V|$ virtual edges will be newly added for a graph original with $|V|$ nodes.
-Two potential directions to further improve scalability are \textcircled{ {1}} extracting graphs from higher level of circuit abstractions to provide graphs in proper size, or \textcircled{ {2}} clustering nodes in gate-level graphs hierarchically to guarantee reasonable compute cost for each stage.
+Regarding different GNN-based models, the vanilla GNNs, as aforementioned in Section \ref{sec:formulation}, cause out-of-memory issues even with the current dataset, letting alone larger circuit designs.
+GNN-S may exhibit some scalability concerns, since it adds a considerable number of virtual edges to original graphs, i.e., $|V|$ virtual edges will be newly added for a graph original with $|V|$ nodes.
+Two potential directions to further improve scalability are \textcircled{ {1}} extracting graphs from higher level of circuit abstractions to provide graphs in proper sizes so that both GNN-S and GNN-H can easily handle, or \textcircled{ {2}} clustering nodes in gate-level graphs hierarchically \cite{bateni2017affinity} to guarantee reasonable compute cost for each stage.

-\textbf{Multi-modal graph representation learning.} Prior arts that adopt GNNs for fast evaluation focus on mapping static circuit graphs to metric of interest \cite{wu2021survey,wu2021ironman}.
-The most significant innovation of this work is to consider input information from multiple modality, i.e., circuit designs in graph format and synthesis flows in sequence format.
-This is because the final QoR of circuit designs is dependent on both circuit structure and synthesis flows.
-Our attempt with GNN-S shows that purely GNN-based model structure may not properly characterize temporal information, indicating the necessity of multi-modal feature extraction for better representation power.
-The multi-modal graph representation learning, which integrates knowledge from other learning scheme with conventional graph representation learning, are expected to provide more versatility for EDA tasks.
+\textbf{Multi-modality graph representation learning.} Graph representation learning has evolved from single-modal to multi-modal \cite{holzinger2021towards}, with several attempts of exploiting multiple modalities (visual, acoustic, textual) in videos for personalized recommendation \cite{wei2019mmgcn} and multi-modality biomarkers for accurate diagnosis of Alzheimer's disease \cite{tong2017multi}.
+By contrast, there is a stagnation in the EDA domain: prior arts that adopt GNNs for fast evaluation focus on mapping static circuit graphs to metrics of interest \cite{zhang2020grannite,wu2022survey,wu2021ironman}.
+Thus, the most significant innovation of this work stems from two aspects. \underline{First}, we consider input information from multiple modalities, i.e., circuit designs in graph format and synthesis flows in sequence format, since the final QoR of circuit designs is dependent on both circuit structures and synthesis flows.
+Our investigation with GNN-S and GNN-H shows that efficient approaches to extracting features and fusing information from different modalities can conspicuously improve representation power. \underline{Second}, we build a large dataset to provide some initial efforts on facilitating multi-modality graph learning in the circuit design and/or EDA domain.
+The multi-modal graph representation learning, which integrates the knowledge from other learning schemes with the conventional graph representation learning, is expected to provide more versatility for EDA tasks.